 Unable to finish a 100m race at a school swimming carnival was the driving force behind Matt learning to swim and leading to his love of swimming.

-Matt swam his first ever swim meet at age of 9 and by the time he turned 14, he was representing Australia at the Junior Olympic Cup in Tokyo.
-It was at this meet where Matt won 5 Gold Medals and broke 2 Australian Age Records in breaststroke events, records that had stood for over 20 years.
+Matt swam his first ever swim meet at the age of 9 and by the time he turned 14, he was representing Australia at the Junior Olympic Cup in Tokyo.
+It was at this meet where Matt won 5 Gold Medals and broke 2 Australian Age Records in breaststroke events, records that have stood for over 20 years.